Rimfire rifles are extremely popular, and for good reason. They are a must have addition to any gun collection.

 The rimfire differs from the centerfire method in which the firing pin actually strikes the primer cap at the center of the base of the cartridge.
 Take a look at say your average .22 long rifle cartridge and compare it to the cartridge that your 30-06 loads.

 Rimfire rifle cartridges are usually very cheap which is great for us hunters and target shooters!
-You can pick up a box of 1000 rimfire cartridges for under $50.
+You can pick up a box of 1000 rimfire cartridges for under $50 depending on where you shop.

 Rimfires are great because they can be used for plinking, varmint hunting, and target shooting practice.